mjg123/mjg123.github.io/about.md

 ---
 layout: page
-title: About
+title: about me
 permalink: /about/
 ---

-Matthew works for Oracle in Bristol on Open-Source, Java and Cloud.
-Opinions and comments are his own.
+I work for Oracle in Bristol on Open-Source, Java and Cloud.
+Opinions and comments are my own.